|Start of Studies:||Wintersemester (October 1st)|

 Digital Design at a glance

-As a digital designer, you are not only ready for today’s business requirements, but also for tomorrow’s challenges.
+As a digital designer, you are ready for today’s business requirements and for tomorrow’s challenges.
 Whether as a designer, storyteller, inventor or entrepreneur – you are in demand in advertising and design agencies as well as in innovative corporations or as the founder of your own start-up.

 Develop your individual creative handwriting in the Digital Design focus of the Brand Design Bachelor’s programme.
-Our professors and lecturers will accompany you on your way to becoming a digital pioneer.
-In addition to their practical knowledge as designers, they will also work with you to develop the personal skills that will be in demand in your future.
+Our professors and lecturers will accompany you on your way to becoming a digital pioneer and will give you the freedom to develop your personality and your team spirit to find innovative solutions.